-4. all objections made at the time of the examination shall be noted by the officer upon the deposition; and is waived by the deponent.
-The officer shall certify the deposition or, if the deposition is not signed by the deponent, shall certify the reasons for the failure to sign.
+4. all objections made at the time of the examination shall be noted by the officer upon the deposition; and

 5. the officer shall not rule on objections to the evidence, but evidence objected to shall be taken subject to the objections.